rust-lang/rust-wiki-backup/Predicate-language.md

        i <= l
     }

 However, the compiler wouldn't accept this code either, because a pred can't call a `fn` -- `str::len` -- and we can't rewrite `str::len` as a pred straightforwardly, given its use of assignment.
-It's possible to imagine writing a "pred" version of `str::len` that computes the string's length with tail recursion rather than a loop, but this solution raises two distinct, and major, issues: first, it's undesirable from a code reuse point of view; second, we might like to use more complicated functions that `str::len` in predicates, where it would be harder to write a pure version.
+It's possible to imagine writing a "pred" version of `str::len` that computes the string's length with tail recursion rather than a loop, but this solution raises three distinct, and major, issues: first, it's undesirable from a code reuse point of view; second, we might like to use more complicated functions that `str::len` in predicates, where it would be harder to write a pure version; third, we may opt to eliminate tail calls from the language, making a recursive pure predicate potentially gratuitously more expensive than the equivalent loop-based function.

 ##Solutions